SignPath/website/docs/blog/_drafts/2023-03-28-office-macros.md

 Unlike regular programs, Office documents are often opened without much thought.
 Users may receive an email with an attached document, or they may download a document from the internet.
 In these cases, users may not be aware that the document contains a macro, or they may not think twice about enabling macro execution when prompted.
 This ease of access makes macros a popular attack vector for hackers.

 Another challenge with macros is that it's difficult for administrators to create policies that define which macros are safe to run.
-Unlike regular programs, macros are not signed, making it hard to verify their authenticity.
+Unlike regular programs, macros are usually not signed, making it hard to verify their authenticity.
 Policy frameworks such as application control or whitelisting don't work well for macros because they are often used for legitimate business purposes.

 Finally, malware scanners can miss some malicious macros, making it even more difficult to protect against macro-based attacks.
 Hackers can use obfuscation techniques to hide the true nature of a macro, making it hard for scanners to detect.